-Positioned on the western edge of the Pacific Ocean, along the Ring of Fire, the Philippines is the second-largest archipelago on the planet, with over 7,100 individual islands counted within its borders.
+Positioned on the western edge of the Pacific Ocean, along the Ring of Fire, the Philippines is the second-largest archipelago in the world, with over 7,100 individual islands counted within its borders.
 With a population of 103,775,002, The Philippines became an independent state in 1946.

 The history of the Philippines begins with its first inhabitants arriving via primitive boats nearly 67,000 years ago.
 Various tribes roamed the islands until small kingdoms began establishing roots during the first millennium.

 The Philippines became one of the main focal points of battles between Japan and the U.S. during World War II, and at the end of the war (in 1946) with the U.S. victory in the South Pacific, the Philippines attained total independence.

 During their early years as a new country, the Philippines faced various challenges, and had to be almost completely rebuilt following the devastation brought on by World War II.